 Liquid fertilizer for flowers and fruits

 In order for plants to have larger flowers, they should be fertilized regularly and have a suitable location.
-In order to give the plant enough power to develop flowers and fruits, sufficient potassium must be introduced into the soil and generally fertilized regularly!
-When using liquid fertilizers, the advantage is the quick effect: nutrients quickly reach the roots through the substrate and are thus absorbed directly when the plant needs them to form flowers.
+In order to give the plant enough strength to develop flowers and fruits, sufficient potassium must be introduced into the soil and generally fertilized regularly!
+When using liquid fertilizers, the advantage is the quick effect: nutrients quickly reach the roots through the substrate and are thus absorbed directly when the plant needs them to develop flowers.

 Indoor plant fertilizer for less plant stress